yvonnesarah/prework-study-guide/README.md

 # Prework Study Guide Webpage

-## Description
+## 📌 Description
-This Prework Study Guide was created for boot camp students who were going through the Prework.
-It contains notes on HTML, CSS, Git, and JavaScript.
+The Prework Study Guide is a resource designed for boot camp students to help them review key concepts from their prework.
+It provides organized notes on HTML, CSS, Git, and JavaScript to support learning and preparation.

-## Prerequisites
+## 🛠 Prerequisites
-N/A
+No prerequisites are needed—this study guide is designed for beginners.

-## Technologies Used
+## 💻 Technologies Used
-Built with:
+This project was built using:
 * HTML
 * CSS
 * JavaScript

-## Installation
+## 🚀 Installation
-N/A
+No installation required—just open the webpage in your browser and start studying!

-## Usage
+## 📚 Usage
+To use this Prework Study Guide:
+1. Review the notes in each section (HTML, CSS, Git, and JavaScript).

+2. For study suggestions, open Chrome DevTools by pressing:
+* Command + Option + I (macOS)
+* Control + Shift + I (Windows)

-To use this Prework Study Guide, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+3. The console will display a list of topics along with a suggestion on what to study first.

-## Project Link
+## 🔗 Live Demo & Repository
 Application can be viewed here:
 * [Live](https://yvonnesarah.github.io/prework-study-guide/)

 * [Repository](https://github.com/yvonnesarah/prework-study-guide)

-## Screenshot
+## 🖼 Screenshot
-Prework Study Guide Webpage
+Below is a preview of the Prework Study Guide Webpage:
 ![Screenshot](assets/images/prework-study-guide.png "Prework Study Guide")

-## Credits
+## 👥 Credits
-N/A
+This project was created as part of a boot camp prework assignment.

-## License
+## 📜 License
-Please refer to the LICENSE in the repo.
+This project is open-source.
+For licensing details, please refer to the LICENSE file in the repository.

+## 📬 Contact
+You can reach me at 📧 yvonneadedeji.sarah@gmail.com.